|Learn about the Strategic Prevention Framework model for preventing substance use and addressing other community issues.

 Populations at risk that might be the subjects of a selective program vary from one community to another.
 Some of the most common:

 - Youth, particularly those of middle- and high-school age.
-This is often the population at highest risk for substance abuse, for a number of reasons.
+This is often the population at highest risk for substance use, for a number of reasons.
 Adolescents are risk-takers by nature; they tend not to think carefully about the consequences of their actions; and most will do almost anything when encouraged by peers.
 Adolescence, or just before, is also the typical age for people to start using alcohol, tobacco, and other drugs.
 If they can be persuaded not to start at all, or to delay until they’re mature enough to understand what they’re doing and what the results might be, the chances of their using and abusing these substances are greatly reduced.

 This is not to imply that all adolescents who use alcohol or drugs will become abusers.
 In the U.S., large numbers of adolescents drink – often to excess – and somewhat smaller, but still significant, numbers smoke marijuana.
 Only a small percentage of these become dependent on these or other substances.
 That doesn’t change the number of non-dependent teens killed or injured in alcohol- and drug-related motor vehicle or other accidents, or the amount of emotional and property damage they may cause or suffer while under the influence.
 If all a prevention program does is to convince kids to think for a second before they act, it will have performed an enormous community service.